 BrickHouse Security’s Preferred Devices

-At BrickHouse Security, we recognize that parents are identifying a need to track their children in order to monitor their safety and well-being.
-We offer a number of devices designed to remain stable and functional in a range of situations.
-Our GPS tracking devices are flexible enough for a variety of placement options, ensuring that your tracking needs are met.
+At BrickHouse Security, we recognize that parents are identifying a need to track their children to monitor their safety and well-being.
+We offer several devices designed to remain stable and functional in a range of situations.
+Our GPS tracking devices are flexible enough for a wide variety of placement options, ensuring that your tracking needs are met.

-When you have a teenage driver in your household, being concerned about their safety and their driving habits is normal.
+When you have a teenage driver in your household, being concerned about their safety and driving habits is normal.
 Parents frequently fear that phone call about a car accident and often wish for other means of monitoring their child’s safety.
-The Trackport 2.0 GPS Vehicle Tracker is designed to provide peace of mind for parents.
-The device can be plugged into the OBD port, and depending on the type of vehicle and location of the OBD port, may be used covertly.
+The Trackport GPS Vehicle Tracker is designed to provide peace of mind for parents.
+The device can be plugged into the OBD port and depending on the type of vehicle and location of the OBD port, it may be used covertly.
 Parents can set up geofences to monitor when their child goes to or departs from specific locations, receive notifications about speeding, and more.
-Some parents may choose to use the Trackport 2.0 as a means of secretly watching their children, while other parents use it openly, taking the information gathered to help educate their teen about safe driving habits.
-Another benefit of the Trackport 2.0 is some insurance companies offer a discount for cars equipped with GPS trackers.
+Some parents may choose to use the Trackport as a means of secretly watching their children, while other parents use it openly, taking the information gathered to help educate their teens about safe driving habits.
+Another benefit of Trackport is some insurance companies offer a discount for cars equipped with GPS trackers.

-When your child is not quite driving but is old enough to be independent, think preteen or tweener, parents are often concerned about their safety as they begin spending more time outside of parental view.
+When your child is not quite driving but is old enough to be independent, think preteen, parents are often concerned about their safety as they begin spending more time outside of parental view.
 At this age, children are walking to school and friends’ houses without supervision and beginning to assert their independence in new ways.
-The Spark Nano is the ideal GPS tool to help parents keep track of their child’s whereabouts and ensure they safely reach their destinations.
-Just like with the Trackport 2.0, parents can establish geofences to identify when their child arrives at or departs from set locations and check on their child’s specific location at any time.
-This GPS device is small enough that it can be easily placed in a child’s backpack.
+The Spark Nano is the ideal GPS tool to help parents track their child’s whereabouts and ensure they safely reach their destinations.
+Just like with Trackport, parents can establish geofences to identify when their child arrives at or departs from set locations and check on their child’s specific location at any time.
+This GPS device is small enough that it can be placed in a child’s backpack.